singular-gpispace/pfd-parallel/README.md

   * listnumden (value of the field txt) semi-human readable, list of lists of numerators and denominators
     Note that to read this format into Singular, you have to first create the appropriate basering

+  Note that if ssi is specified the program assumes that the data is available in the high-performance Singular  serialization format ssi, while if txt is specified, *and* the respective ssi file is not present in the input folder, the program automatically converts the text format listnumden to ssi, and continues with the ssi format.

 * parallelization strategy (in the field pfdconfig.options.parallelism)
   * intertwined